Updated: Sep 10

 Bedfolk - 100% Linen sheet | Oeko-Tex certified (which means you can sleep easy, as our bedding is entirely free of harmful chemicals & synthetics).

 Studies have shown that people often find open-concept spaces more beautiful and cheerful than enclosed ones.
 This is not about having a large home but placing the furniture in a way that room feels spacious.
 However, if you live in a small apartment, there are a few tricks to make your home feel bigger and more spacious (read more).

 10. Storage as decor

 Instead of getting rid of all the clutter and leaving it in boxes, how about displaying in stylish storage solutions.
-Any storage if organised right can act as a beautiful piece of decor.
+Any storage can double as a beautiful piece of decor.
 Things like: kitchen cabinet pasta container, colour coordinated spices, books organised by size or cover, even a laundry basket, you name it.